Fabrice Muamba: Cardiac arrest and retirement

 On 8 November 2012, Muamba returned to White Hart Lane for the first time since his cardiac arrest and received a standing ovation from the crowd.
 Muamba later played 15 minutes in Ian Goodison's testimonial match in 2015.

 Post-playing career

 Media work

 Following his retirement from the game, Muamba was part of ITV's coverage of the 2013 Africa Cup of Nations.
 He was also a co-commentator alongside Derek Rae on BT Sport's coverage of the African World Cup qualification third round play-offs.

 Journalism

 Muamba studied for a BA in sports journalism at Staffordshire University; as part of his course he went on work placement at BBC North West Tonight.
 In July 2015, he graduated with honours.

 Coaching

 In March 2015, Muamba took some coaching sessions at Liverpool's academy.
 He later did his UEFA B Licence at Manchester City and A Licence at Stoke City.

 In September 2018, he coached Rochdale's under-16 side while studying for his coaching badges, and in 2022, he returned to Bolton Wanderers to work in their academy where he was appointed as under-15s coach.

+In March 2024, he announced that he had taken up a role coaching with the Burnley academy, whilst also working as a Player Services Executive for the PFA.